threatpatrols/opnsense-plugin-configsync/docs/index.md

 compatible) cloud-storage provider.
 Actions for `configsync` are triggered by an OPNsense syshook-config event.

+Configuration Sync is well-suited to DevOps automation arrangements where OPNsense instances are re-invoked with a previously existing configuration.

+Configuration Sync happens to be a great OPNsense configuration backup solution when used by itself.

 ![Configuration Sync Settings](assets/configsync-screenshot01.png){ align=right }

 Configuration Sync supports the following cloud storage providers:-